rhoticity/tpg-roadtrip-bingo/prompts.md

 - Advertisement for a local radio station
 - Graffiti on a freight train car
 - A dirty vehicle where someone has drawn/written in its dirt
-- A sign indicating a place is unincorporated
 - Military vehicle (in use or decommissioned)
 - Any object or place claiming in visible signage or its Google Maps POI to be the World's Largest of whatever it is
 - A drive-in restaurant or movie theatre that calls itself a drive-in on its signage